UpalBarua/wellup-wdr/basics-of-css.md

 ---

-Feel free to adjust the content based on your teaching style and the level of your students.
-Happy teaching!

-Title: Mastering Units and Sizes in CSS: Creating Responsive Web Designs
+## Mastering Units and Sizes in CSS: Creating Responsive Web Designs

 **Introduction:**

-Good [morning/afternoon/evening], everyone!
-Today, we're delving into the essential topic of units and sizes in CSS.
 Understanding how to use units effectively is crucial for creating responsive and visually appealing web designs.
 By the end of this lecture, you'll have a solid grasp of various CSS units and how to apply them to create flexible layouts that adapt to different screen sizes and devices.

 **1. Introduction to CSS Units:**